cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 draft-03

 - Refactor the second round to use state from the first round (#94).
-- Ensure that verifiation of signature shares from the second round uses commitments from the first round (#94).
+- Ensure that verificaftion of signature shares from the second round uses commitments from the first round (#94).
 - Clarify RFC8032 interoperability based on PureEdDSA (#86).
 - Specify signature serialization based on element and scalar serialization (#85).
 - Fix hash function domain separation formatting (#83).